maxskunkworks/dev/O365-Endpoints-Notifications/README.md

     ![alt text](images/O365-connection-authorize.png "Authorize the connection")

+5. In the authentication window that pops up, enter your Office 365 account details.
+This experience differs depending on your browser and Office 365 tenant settings.

-5. You should see the message _"Authorization was successful"_, and the **Authorize** button will be greyed out.
+6. You should see the message _"Authorization was successful"_, and the **Authorize** button will be greyed out.
 Click **Save** to save your authorization token for future use.

     ![alt text](images/O365-connection-authenticated.png "Authorize the connection")